Common searched topics: Manufacturing, Label printing, Sales order

 If you already have products in both inFlow and WooCommerce, the product names/SKUs in inFlow must exactly match the product names/SKUs in WooCommerce.

-If you don’t have any products in inFlow, this integration will give you a chance to pull products from your WooCommerce store to inFlow.
+If you don’t have any products in inFlow, this integration will give you the option to pull products from your WooCommerce store into inFlow.

 Product costs

 By default, WooCommerce doesn’t have any product cost tracking without the use of an installed plugin.
-Though you can connect inFlow to a WooCommerce store with installed plugins, at the moment, inFlow isn’t able to provide 3rd party plugin support to push cost information.
+Although you can connect inFlow to a WooCommerce store with installed plugins, at the moment, inFlow is unable to provide third-party plugin support to push cost information.

 Pricing Schemes

-By connecting inFlow to WooCommerce, you’ll have the option of inFlow updating your product prices and sending the updated prices to matching products in WooCommerce.
+By connecting inFlow to WooCommerce, you’ll have the option for inFlow to update your product prices and send the updated prices to matching products in WooCommerce.
 For this to work, you’ll need to connect the WooCommerce Regular price (and the optional Sale price) to a matching pricing scheme in inFlow.

-If you don’t have pricing schemes in inFlow before connecting to WooCommerce, you can create them during the setup by clicking on +Pricing scheme.
+If you don’t have pricing schemes in inFlow before connecting to WooCommerce, you can create them during setup by clicking +Pricing Scheme.
 For more information on pricing, take a look at this pricing scheme article

 Currencies